1:00 pm US Eastern Time

 How are American lives and livelihoods affected by political polarization and inaction on issues such as climate change, and who in our communities are more vulnerable?
 How does the younger generation view the urgent environmental health issues of our day and their role in encouraging action?
 What are strategies for effectively communicating the issues to the general public as well as decision makers, and how do we move forward to protect health and environmental quality?

-Join us on May 30, 2017 at 10am Pacific/1pm Eastern to hear three graduate students from the Harvard T.H.
-Chan School of Public Health speak about their essay, We Can't Delay Action on Environmental Public Health, published by Scientific American on May 1st.
+On May 30, 2017 at 10am Pacific/1pm Eastern we heard three graduate students from the Harvard T.H.
+Chan School of Public Health and the University of Houston speak about their essay, We Can't Delay Action on Environmental Public Health, published by Scientific American on May 1st.
 Signed by students from over twenty universities, this powerful essay presents the younger generation’s perspective on current environmental health issues and is a clarion call to political action.
-Anna Young, Augusta Williams, and Yasamina McBride will discuss the questions above, their impetus for writing the essay, and what they hope to achieve.
-They will be joined by Dr. Joseph Allen, Assistant Professor at the Harvard T.H.
+Anna Young, Augusta Williams, and Yasamina McBride discussed the questions above, their impetus for writing the essay, and what they hope to achieve.
+They were joined by Dr. Joseph Allen, Assistant Professor at the Harvard T.H.
 Chan School of Public Health and Director of the Healthy Buildings program at the Harvard Center for Health and the Global Environment.

 Anna Young is pursuing a Master of Science degree in Environmental Health at the Harvard T.H.
 Chan School of Public Health.
 Her current research focuses on exposures of nail salon workers to toxic plasticizers and heavy metals from nail polish products.
 She is advised by Dr. Joseph Allen, Director of the Healthy Buildings Program at HSPH.
 She also holds a BA in Environmental Studies and in Computer Science from Yale University.